Anjalankoski

 Anjalankoski is a former town and municipality of Finland.
 It had 16 379 inhabitants in 2008.
 About 4/5 of the people live in the vicinity of the Kymi River.
 The most densely populated communities are Myllykoski and Inkeroinen.
 In addition, there is plenty of countryside.
+It was located in the Kymenlaakso region and known for its river-side settlement and industrial heritage.

 The town's major industry is forestry along the Kymi Riverside.
 The paper factories Stora Enso Oyj and Myllykoski Paper Oy are the main employers together with the town itself.

 Anjalankoski offered plenty of cultural and sport activities, including a football team, MyPa.
 The Anjala Manor Museum and surroundings is an interesting cultural site.